dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 * How does Outlines work?
 What can you do with it?
 * What can you do with Outlines that is harder or impossible to do with other libraries?
-* How you can perform standard LLM workflows, for instance Chain of Thoughts, Tree of Throughts, etc?
+* How you can perform standard LLM workflows, for instance Chain of Thoughts, Tree of Thoughts, etc?
-* How does Oultines integrates with the larger ecosysten, for instance other libraries like LangChain and LlamaIndex?
+* How does Oultines integrates with the larger ecosystem, for instance other libraries like LangChain and LlamaIndex?

 ### Simplify the integrations